port-labs/port-docs/docs/customize-pages-dashboards-and-plugins/dashboards/dashboards.md

 This widget allows you to execute [self-service actions](/create-self-service-experiences) directly from any dashboard (including your homepage).

-An single action card can contain one or multiple actions:
+A single action card can contain one or multiple actions:

 **Single action**
 To execute the action, click on the button in the bottom left corner of the widget: